vaabe/phys12/info/syllabus.md

 # Assignments

 Each week you will write a report on the experiment you performed that week.
-It's due one week after the scheduled lab session.
 I will mark your submission out of 10:

 - **Theory: /2**
 - **Experiment Setup: /2**